SimplexCC/sell-docs/source/includes/reference/_send-crypto.md

 }
 ```

-Your response includes an `xo_id`, which Simplex will later use to query you regarding the status (in case you respond with a `"pending"` status).
+Your response includes an `xo_id`.

-Alternatively, you may notify Simplex (using the `xo-status` API) when the status changes from `"pending"` to either `"completed"` or `"failed"`.
+If you respond with a `"pending"` status, via either p/REST or MsgQueue, you will need to later notify Simplex when the status changes to either `"completed"` or `"failed"`.
+You do this using the `xo-status-notify` API.

+Alternatively, Simplex may poll you for the status, again via either p/REST or MsgQueue, using `get-xo-status`.

 Name   | Type
 ------ | ----